ibm-cloud-docs/Cloudant/security/service-endpoints.md

 -  Are your CSEs correctly enabled?
 -  Can you reach the CSE endpoints from where you're running the command?
 -  Do other CSE endpoints in the same account work correctly?
--  Are your firewall rules blocking access?
+-  Do your firewall rules block access?

 If none of these tasks fix the problem, you can talk to our [{{site.data.keyword.cloud_notm}} Support Center](https://cloud.ibm.com/unifiedsupport/supportcenter) team.